 Long-distance relationships are not supposed to last for a long time.
 If it’s a romantic relationship, you need physical intimacy.
 You can maintain a romantic relationship over a long-distance for a few months with frequent visits, sexting, and virtual sex.
 However, at some point, the lack of physical intimacy will transform your romantic relationship into a friendship.
 If this happens, go with it and remain friends.
 Friendship will allow you to maintain trust, and connection with each other, while being open to forming a romantic relationship with somebody who you can be with physically.

 Will my long-distance relationship survive?

-Whether or not your long-distance relationship with the wife depends on how good is your communication.
-Poor communication can lead to confusion and unnecessary fights and arguments.
+Whether or not your long-distance relationship will survive depends on how good is your communication.
+Poor communication can lead to confusion, unnecessary fights and arguments.
 At the same time, effective communication can help you maintain emotional intimacy and connection.
-Also, unless you turn your relationship around from survival into enjoyment, It will become harder to maintain and will bring you more suffering.
+Also, unless you turn your relationship around from survival into enjoyment, it will become harder to maintain and will bring you more suffering.

 How to survive a new long-distance relationship?

 When you’re starting a new long-distance relationship, you don’t need to survive it.
-The first few months of your relationship, you can spend learning about each other and having fun conversations.
+You cab sped the first few months of your relationship, learning about each other and having fun conversations.
 If you get on well together, you can visit each other.
 If you like each other’s company, then you can move in together and have a more serious relationship.

 How Healthy Is Your Long-Distance Relationship?